The Northern Ireland Executive

-Meetings of the Executive are jointly chaired by the First Minister and deputy First Minister, and can also be attended by Junior Ministers and the Attorney General for Northern Ireland.
+Meetings of the Executive are jointly chaired by the First Minister and deputy First Minister.

 The Executive exercises executive authority on behalf of the Northern Ireland Assembly.
 It takes decisions on significant and controversial issues - matters which cut across the responsibility of two or more ministers, or which require a common Executive position, and on legislation proposed by ministers.